This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Imaging and Media Tools

-A very versatile screen capture tool.
+This is a versatile screen capture tool.
 I use an older version since the new ones became bloatware.
 In addition to this one, Windows 7 and 10 come with a much simpler capture tool called "Snipping Tool" which is great when you just need to quickly capture something.

 Free and open-source vector graphics editor program that you can use to design your application icons and artwork.